 Calico felt Lupin’s paws on her leg.
 He was whining.
 An alarm sounded deep within her.
 She stepped back, turned, and ran out of the house.

 It was a sunny morning with nothing left from the storm of the previous day.
 Had it all been a dream?
 She had to take another look into the house.
 Tiptoeing to the window she peered in.
 What she saw took away all hope.

 The cat jumped off the sofa, as it hit the floor it became the dog.
 It went to the table and just before it sat down it became the gargoyle of the clock.
-The most lasting image was the movement of its beak as it read.
+The most lasting image was the movement of its beak, as it squatted and read.

 She stepped away as a fog rolled in and swallowed the house.

 All this happened three months ago.
 She fears she’s pregnant.